leonardomaddanu/leonardomaddanu/README.md

 # Hi, I'm Leonardo 👋 🚀

-I'm an **Aerospace Engineering student** at the University of Bologna driven by a deep interest in **fluid mechanics, aerodynamics, and computational modeling**.
+I'm an **Aerospace Engineering student** at the University of Bologna driven by a deep interest in **math , fluid mechanics, aerodynamics, and computational modeling**.

 ---